-252 XPS
+XPS

 The elemental composition of the different samples obtained from the XPS analyses is shown in Table 2.
-In all cases the amount of surface iron is much lower than that corresponding to natrojarosite (15 atoms%), the proportion of the remaining elements being more similar to that of this mineral (70% O, 10% S and 5% Na).
-The amount of iron evaluated with the AlK $\alpha$ source is always higher than that evaluated with the MgK $\alpha$ source.
-Since the latter produces photoelectrons from a slightly thinner layer of the sample surface, it can be concluded that the iron concentration increases towards the center of the particles, probably to the limit of 15 atom% marked by the natrojarosite stoichiometry (in accordance with the XRD results).
+In all cases, the amount of surface iron is much lower than that corresponding to natrojarosite (15 at%), but the proportion of the remaining elements is more similar to that of this mineral (70% O, 10% S and 5% Na).
+The amount of iron evaluated with the AlK α source is always higher than that evaluated with the MgK α source.
+Since the latter produces photoelectrons from a slightly thinner layer of the sample surface, it can be concluded that the iron concentration increases toward the center of the particles, probably to the limit of 15 at% marked by the natrojarosite stoichiometry (in accordance with the XRD results).
 This fact suggests that the bulk sodium concentration for all the samples is again that corresponding to natrojarosite (5 atoms%).
-On the other hand, when the surface concentration of sodium is over 5 atom% (HC samples) it decreases towards the center of the particles (Table 2), but when the sodium concentration is below 5 atom% (LC samples) it increases towards the center of the particles.
+On the other hand, when the surface concentration of sodium is over 5 at% (HC samples) it decreases toward the center of the particles (Table 2), but when the sodium concentration is below 5 at% (LC samples), it increases toward the center of the particles.